 But the whole thing was great, kind of crazy great.
 We now laugh at the terrible photos and how filthy my white outfit was after bareback elephanteering.

 One of the things we love about India and Sri Lanka is the general craziness.

 I’ve got a great piece of video that my Dad took of James toppling off one side of our elephant as she stood up.
 A Sri Lankan guy tugging on his leg to keep him on.

 I’ll put it on youtube one day!

 “What happens when two travellers meet on vacation, fall in love, get married and have kids?”

-As of this writing, Alyson and family are getting ready to take an extended – open ended trip with THE KIDS starting in Asia.
+As of this writing, Alyson’s family is getting ready to take an extended – open-ended trip with THE KIDS starting in Asia.